Singapore Airports: 2024 Business Aviation Destination Guide

 Fuel prices are generally higher at Seletar than at Changi.
 The current fuel vendor is providing a more competitive rate but can still not match Changi.

 Regular fueling hours at Seletar are Monday-Friday, 0730-2200 local, and weekends/holidays, 0830-1730 local.
-Fuel uplifts can be arranged outside regular hours; however, at least two hours notice is needed to set up overtime.
+Fuel uplifts can be arranged outside regular hours; however, at least two hours notice is required to set up overtime.
 There are charges to pay for after-hours fueling.
-Fuel truck callouts cost a minimum of 240 Singaporean dollars (SGD) per call for four hours when prior notification has been given.
-There are also overtime charges at approximately 60 SGD per hour, which applies to aircraft refueling during regular hours, but the uplift is completed beyond operating hours, or the uplift is scheduled after normal operating hours.
+The costs for fuel truck callouts varies according to the contract for the relevant periods.
+There are also overtime charges which apply to aircraft refueling during regular hours, but the uplift is completed beyond operating hours, or the uplift is scheduled after normal operating hours.
 Be aware that there may also be overtime charges to have your ground handler available outside of normal hours.

 CIQ clearance at Seletar occurs within the terminal building, and processing can be slower, especially during peak traffic.
 There is only 1 counter and X-Ray machine to serve both arrival and departure movements.
 Priority will be given to departing passengers and crew.